nushell/nushell.github.io/book/modules.md

 > generate-prefix  # fails because the command is imported only locally inside the module
 ```

-### Directory structure as subcommad tree

-Since directories can be imported as submodules and submodules can naturally form subcommands it is easy to build even complex command line applications with a simple file structure.

-> **Warning**
-> Work In Progress

 ### Dumping files into directory

 A common pattern in traditional shells is dumping and auto-sourcing files from a directory (for example, loading custom completions).
-In Nushell, similar effect can be achieved via module directories.
+In Nushell, doing this directly is currently not possible, but directory modules can still be used.

 Here we'll create a simple completion module with a submodule dedicated to some Git completions: